-1. What traits make someone likely to succeed as an independent?
+1. Which traits make someone likely to succeed as an independent?

 Hallenbeck: It sort of runs the gamut, but they all have an independent spirit.
 For a lot of people, independent work is really a calling, something they feel compelled to do at some point in their careers.
 There are four particular skills we’ve found that really differentiate these individuals.